Using Docassemble with Traefik and HTTPS

 docker run -d jhpyle/docassemble, I would get a fully-featured server.
 My mind was blown.

 However, as I became more familiar with how to get docker to do what I want, the limitations of that simple command began to restrict me.
 Docassemble uses several ports.
-Many other applications shares the sames port, especially for a web server: 80 and 443.
+Many other applications share the same port, especially for a web server: 80 and 443.
 If docker and docassemble took these ports, no one else was going to get them.
 I wasn't sure if I wanted my home server to be just a docassemble server.

 Furthermore, using secure ports (HTTPS) became a serious problem.
 I wanted to use my home server's docassemble installation as a development base, so it should be accessible to the outside world.
 For some reason, docassemble wouldn't accept my wildcard certs.
 If I planned to use it for anything serious, having an unsecured website was impossible.

-It got so frustrating, I gave up.
+It got so frustrating that I gave up.